-As a diverse community comprised of students from different communities and cultures around the globe, Lausanne is committed to creating an inclusive environment for all.
-To do so requires us to be intentional and to help make connections that increase our understanding and value of one another's perspectives.
+As a diverse community comprised of students from different communities and cultures worldwide, Lausanne is committed to creating an inclusive environment for all.
+Doing so requires us to be intentional and help make connections that increase our understanding and value of one another's perspectives.

 IN THIS SECTION

 Lausanne Collegiate School has held a longstanding commitment to diversity and multiculturalism.
 Lausanne's Diversity and Inclusion Task Force has been established to create an inclusive environment for the entire Lausanne community.
 This task force advocates policies and practices that will benefit all, regardless of race, ethnicity, country of origin/ citizenship, religion, sex, gender identity or other identifiers.